bchwtz/bchwtz-gateway/README.md

 2021-12-12 19:10:01,002 - sensor_hub - WARNING - Warning: To stop the advertisementlogging, you need to interrupt the kernel!
 Press any key to confirm!
 ```
-  As written, please press any key to continue, for example "enter".
+  As written, please press "enter" to continue.

 4. If a sensor was found, the sensor_hub generates an object sensor and stores it in myHub.sensorlist.
 The last collected sensor date will come up on your screen.
 You can exit it by pressing the keys: CTRL-C